 Study tours

-Participants in the European Healthcare Design 2025 Congress get the opportunity to choose one of three study tours featuring some of the UK’s latest benchmark healthcare projects and architectural landmarks.
+Participants in the European Healthcare Design 2025 Congress get the opportunity to choose one of four study tours featuring some of the UK and Ireland’s latest benchmark healthcare projects and architectural landmarks.

 - Tour 3 will take place on Thursday 12 June 2025

-- The tours may not take place in the order they are shown below
+- The tours may not take place in the order of projects they are shown below

 - The timings below are approximate, however, tours may run over due to unforeseen circumstances such as traffic or other delays